2018 Toyota Prius Prime Review: Everything You Want in a Great City Car—and Not Much Else

 - The first thing you notice is the cockpit design, which is so fundamentally odd it's like Toyota decided to do a clean-sheet rethink of the entire idea.
 The shifter is center-mounted, tiny, and feels like an old arcade-game controller.
 My car had an optional (and large) 11.6-inch vertical infotainment screen, like in a Tesla Model S—my least-favorite design feature of that car—and there's no cockpit display, which has been stacked above the infotainment setup.

-- The "buttons" for the infotainment screen are slotted on either side, integrated into sleek hard plastic, and occasionally work without a hitch.
+- The "buttons" for the infotainment screen are slotted on either side, integrated into sleek hard plastic, and occasionally work as intended.

 - The upside is that the new design feels airy, spacious, and pleasant.
 The seats are comfortable and meant for commuting, like everything else about the car.
 That's no faint praise: from an ergonomics perspective, it's hard to beat.